andre-ye/uni/docs/nsciences/astr-101/lecture.md

 ---

-## Week 4 Wednesday -- Measuring and INterpreting Light
+## Week 4 Wednesday -- Measuring and Interpreting Light
 - Moving into the second act (first act -- here on Earth), leaving our homes behind
 - We can undrstand distant objects,b ut we just need to know more about light
 - We know a lot more aobut how light works